Quick Links

 Villain, victim, vulnerable, corrupt, naïve, orphan, moral

-Soliloquy, severe, conflict, unrequited love, to mock, chaos
+soliloquy, severe, conflict, unrequited love, to mock, chaos

 Metaphor, literal language, metaphorical language, tenor, vehicle, ground